Piura Peru Travel Guide

 Renowned artisan hub for gold and silver filigree jewelry and straw weaving.
 Observe artisans at work.

 When buying artisan crafts, especially in Catacaos, bargain politely.
-It is part of the local culture and can lead to a better price.
+It is part of the local culture and may result in a better price.